f5devcentral/f5-big-iq-lab/docs/class1/module2/lab5.rst

 .. _GitHub repository: https://github.com/f5devcentral/f5-big-iq-lab/blob/develop/lab/f5-ansible-bigiq-as3-demo/as3/as3_bigiq_task10_create_http_app_fqdn_nodes.json

-Connect as **david** and check on BIG-IQ the application has been correctly created.
+Login as **david** and check on BIG-IQ the application has been correctly created.

 |lab-5-1|